+Since it's peak tourist season, popular sights, restaurants, cafes, airports, and train stations are more crowded than in off-peak months.
 To avoid being disappointed by missing a reservation or not being able to find a ticket to a show, visitors should allow extra time for travel and make reservations in advance for both restaurants and local attractions.

 Amsterdam Weather in August

 Amsterdam is really never too hot or cold this time of year.
 However, the weather is quite volatile, alternating between mild, sunny days and chilly, overcast days throughout the month of August, with an average of 11 days of rain.

 - Average high: 72 degrees Fahrenheit (22 degrees Celsius)